 This small High-end roof terrace provides fantastic views of the Empire State Building.
-The Top Of The Strand is not overly high by comparison to some but stands proud of most things around it.
+The Top Of The Strand is not overly high in comparison to some but stands proud of most things around it.
 It’s not a great view of the New York Skyline itself, but the Perspective of the Empire State building is phenomenal.
-The location of the Bar is very close and almost completely unobstructed view, a very rare thing in New York.
+The location of the Bar is very close to the Empire State and offers an almost completely unobstructed view, a very rare thing in New York.

 The outdoor deck is quite small giving an air of Exclusivity…or pokiness?
 There is a fairly changeable menu of Lights snacks and some good cocktails along with a good wine and beer selection.
 None of which is cheap but what you would expect for such a premium location.